vvdodiya/ReactDemo/README.md

 Run `npm i`

-## Step 1: Install Dependencies

-### Install the project dependencies using npm or yarn.

 ## Step 2: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.